whyhankee/scatter/README.md

 # Mist

-An experiment in distributed social networking.
+An experiment in Distributed Social Networking.
 For insiders only.

-# installation
+# Installation

 ## requirements